nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.1 Viewing help : `help`

 Stuck and unsure of how to execute a certain command?
 The `help` command allows you to view information on all available commands.
-It also enables you to display detailed information on specific commands.
+It also enables you to display detailed information on a specific command.
 This way, you won't have any trouble utilising McGymmy to its full potential.

 Format: `help [COMMAND]`